gustonecrush/go-coroutines/README.md

 ### Introduction to Parallel Programming
 - We live in era multicore era, where we use rarely single core processor
 - More advanced the hardware, so software will follow, where now we can create easily parallel process in application
-- Parallel programming simply is solving a problem with breakdown to a small of shit and running them together in same time
+- Parallel programming simply is solving a different or same problem with breakdown to a small of shit and running them together in same time

+## Real Case Parallel
+- Running some apps in one time on our operating system (office, editor, browser, etc)
+- Some chefs serving food in restaurant, where chef cook different food
+- Queue at the bank, where each teller serves each custome